carpentries-incubator/workflows-nextflow/episodes/12-nfcore.md

 - Understand what nf-core is and how it relates to Nextflow.
 - Use the nf-core helper tool to find nf-core pipelines.
 - Understand how to configuration nf-core pipelines.
-- Run a small nf-core pipeline using a test dataset.
+- Run a small demo nf-core pipeline using a test dataset.

 ::::::::::::::::::::::::::::::::::::::::::::::::::